About houses in multiple occupation (HMOs)

 One of the most important hazards to be assessed in a bedsit type HMO is fire, as the risks are several times higher than in an ordinary family home.
 When enforcing fire safety standards in dwellings, the Housing Standards Team refer to the .

-Advice for tenants about fire safety can be found in the Fire Safety leaflet.
+Advice for tenants about fire safety can be found in the Fire safety in shared or rented accommodation.

 Advise for landlords about fire safety can be found in the LACoRS fire safety guide which outlines best practice for residential property.